 If it’s your tenant’s first offense, you typically have to fix the issue within the deadline.
 For instance, if you receive a noise complaint regarding your tenant’s drum-playing, you may have to ask your tenant to invest in acoustic panels to soundproof the room.

 If you’re certain that your tenant has not violated the HOA’s rules and regulations, you may schedule a hearing with the HOA.
 During the hearing, you’ll be allowed to defend your tenant by presenting evidence and witnesses.
 If the HOA does not rule in your favor, you may continue to appeal following state laws.
-If you’ve hired a property management company, they may be able to help you with the appeal.
+Although the global pandemic has imposed restrictions across the country, virtual court hearings have enabled justice to be served without interruption.
+We’ve put together some useful tips for landlords to deal with virtual hearings.
+Either way, if you’ve hired a property management company, they may be able to help you with the appeal and the hearing.

 As a landlord, you should be aware of your association’s rules and regulations.
 Understanding these allows you to avoid getting in trouble with the HOA’s CC&Rs, bylaws, and so on.
 You’ll be able to educate your tenant on the dos and don’ts of living in the community, ultimately saving you from having to spend hundreds of dollars in fines.